 The price of your insurance can vary significantly, depending on factors like your home’s condition, location, deductible, and the amount of coverage you need.
 Let’s dig a bit deeper into this.

-Here are 5 factors that can determine the cost of your homeowners insurance:
+Here are 5 factors that can determine the cost of your homeowners insurance policy:

 1. Your state

 Homeowners insurance differs from state to state.
 States with a higher chance of natural disasters generally have higher premiums than states that don’t.
-For example, Louisiana, Texas, Florida, Oklahoma, and Kansas have the highest premium for homeowners insurance.
+For example, Louisiana, Texas, Florida, Oklahoma, Kansas, Mississippi, and Rhode Island have the highest premium for homeowners insurance.
 It’s no coincidence that Florida, Texas, and Louisiana are coastal states and can encounter some pretty crazy storms, and Oklahoma and Kansas are bang in the middle of Tornado Alley.

-The states with the cheapest insurance rates are, (with the exception of Wisconsin) in the west, where natural disasters like hurricanes, tornadoes, and hail are generally less frequent.
+The states with the cheapest insurance rates are, (with the exception of Wisconsin) in the west, where natural disasters like hurricanes, windstorms, tornadoes, and hail are generally less frequent.
+Hawaii, Vermont, Utah, New Hampshire, and Nevada have some of the lowest home insurance rates.

 2. Condition of your home